ags749/EDA-Program/README.md

-basically design the or gate and and gate
+basically design the or gate,and gate,and not gate